vstenvers/Ctenophore_Project/README.md

 *Purpose: Compare ctenophore phylogenies, based on two different genes.*

 Choosing molecular markers for phylogenetic studies can be challenging, as different markers will produce different phylogenetic relationships.
 The aim of this program is to compare ctenophore phylogeny, based on a highly common marker (18s rRNA) and a rather unusual one (putative isopenicillin-N-synthase).
 Additionally, both markers are combined to investigate the strength of multiple-marker phylogenies.
-NB It should be noted that comparing genes from different samples/studies is biologically incorrect and therefore only justifiable for the purpose of this exercise.
+**NB** It should be noted that comparing genes from different samples/studies is biologically incorrect and only justifiable for the purpose of this exercise.

 The project is organised as follows:
 1. The putative isopenicillin-N-synthase genes from NCBI (Francis et al. 2015, Plos ONE)